 Walking hand in hand with layout and cohesiveness is organization.
 Designing an effective newsletter forces you to think about how you organize the content.
 I like to divide our company newsletter into sections and place my content accordingly.
 Which content is most important for your readers to read?
 That should be on the front page then.
 If it’s something not as important, then page two or three would be best.
 Think about where you place each item instead of placing things without reason.

 After you’ve considered the hierarchy of importance, you can begin to organize content spatially.
 Give your readers plenty of white space between each section.
 Your eyes need space and gutters to let your brain know where one section stops and the next starts.
-Plus, this helps your reader stay focused
+Plus, this helps your reader stay focused.
+Learn more about what makes a newsletter successful.

 As you’ll see in the illustration below, I organize our newsletter with a grid approach.